 Are There Always Jobs in the Trucking Business?

-There are several reasons that drivers leave the industry: long hours on the road; being away from home; or the mental and physical strain of steering heavy freight at high speeds around the nations’ highways and byways.
+Drivers spend many hours on the road.
+They are alone much of the time.
+And truckers experience both mental and physical stress when steering heavy freight at high speeds around the nations’ highways and byways.
 OTR isn’t an easy job.

-With a constant flow of new consumer technology, possession of smart devices, and the growth of online sales, the future of the trucking business is strong.
+With a constant flow of new consumer technology, such as endless iterations of smartphones, there’s no shortage of products to deliver.
+The future of the trucking business is strong.

 Even though many local jobs require only a Class B or Class C license, these jobs are more difficult to find.
 Many competitive job seekers want a position that’s easier, close to home, and requires less hours on the road.

-Trucking companies typically want drivers with 2-3 years of long-haul/OTR experience before they consider you for a local trucking job.
+Trucking companies typically want drivers with 2-3 years of long-haul/over-the-road trucking experience before they consider you for a local job.

 Truck Driver Job Growth Rates